-(1) We are self-insured for all covered health benefits claims, limited to \$0.4 million per covered individual per year.
-In 2012 and 2011, we retained the first \$0.3 million of payable losses under the plan as an additional aggregating specific deductible to apply after the individual specific deductible was met.

-(2) We have a \$0.5 million deductible per occurrence for those properties that collateralize the 2012 CMBS Loan and a \$2.5 million deductible per occurrence for all other locations.
+- (1) We are self-insured for all aggregate health benefits claims, limited to \$0.4 million per covered individual per year.
+In 2012 and 2011, we retained the first \$0.3 million of payable losses under the plan as an additional deductible. - (2) We have a \$0.5 million deductible per occurrence for those properties that collateralize the 2012 CMBS Loan and a \$2.5 million deductible per occurrence for all other locations.
 Property limits are \$60.0 million each occurrence, and we do not quota share in any loss above either deductible level.